 Is there a limit to the number of times I can skip a payment on a loan?

 Yes, you may have up to two skipped payments (skip-a-payment or loan extensions) per year per eligible loan.

 Skip a Payment Why United Texas

-- No fee to skip a payment for a limited time
+- Low fee of $25 to skip a payment for a limited time

 - Easy application process